 In summary, the basic energy law we are going to consider reads as follows:

-\textbf{(C) Force balance.} In order to derive a closed system of partial differential equations, it remains to determined the microscopic velocities $\mathbf{u}$, $\mathbf{v}$ in equations \eqref{con1} and \eqref{con2}.
-The derivation will be carried out through a unified energetic variational approach \cite{HKL10} motivated by the seminal work \cite{Ray, On31, On31a} that ensures force balance from the dynamics of conservative and dissipative processes, based on the energy dissipation relation \eqref{BEL}.
+\textbf{(C) Force balance.} In order to derive a closed system of partial differential equations, it remains to determine the microscopic velocities $\mathbf{u}$, $\mathbf{v}$ in equations \eqref{con1} and \eqref{con2}.
+The derivation will be carried out through a unified energetic variational approach \cite{HKL10} motivated by the seminal work \cite{Ray, On31, On31a} that ensures certain force balance relations from the dynamics of conservative and dissipative processes, based on the energy dissipation relation \eqref{BEL}.

 To apply the variational principle, we need to calculate the variation of the action integral with respect to the flow maps, as well as the variation of the dissipation functional with respect to the velocities.
-To this end, let $\Omega_0^X, \Omega_t^x\subset\mathbb{R}^d$ be domains with smooth boundaries $\Gamma_0^X, \Gamma_t^x$, respectively.
+To this end, let $\Omega_0^X, \Omega_t^x\subset\mathbb{R}^d$ be bounded domains with smooth boundaries $\Gamma_0^X, \Gamma_t^x$, respectively.
 Then we introduce the (bulk) \emph{flow map} $x(X,t): \Omega_0^X\to \Omega_t^x$, which is defined as a solution to the system of ordinary differential equations